vmware-archive/app-manage/puppet/pivotal-vfws/README.md

 # License

-Licensed under the Apache 2.0 License
+This module is licensed under the Apache 2.0 License.
+Software installed may be subject to other licenses.

 # Configuration Variables